35 Brilliant Classroom Management Ideas

 This teacher from Australia uses these pretty cards to remind the kids of what activity they should be working on.

 Here's a smart way to keep fast finishers busy while you're helping kids that are still working on their assignment.
-You can create an I’m done choice board and encourage students to silently choose another activity to work on while they wait for their classmates to finish.
+You can create an I’m done choice board and encourage students to silently choose an independent work activity to do while they wait for their classmates to finish.

 Take a cue from this self-proclaimed busy teacher and let your kids take control.
 Set up milk crates with extra copies of assignment, make-up work, and early finish ideas so that they can help themselves.